 Now that you know what type of torso you have, it’s time to define your body type.
 While swimwear is intended for swimming; you can’t deny the fact that they’re also made to help you highlight the best features of your body.
 All body types have their best features, and you definitely don’t need to be in a particular shape just to have one.
+You can find more swimwear that is comfortable to wear, stays in place, and makes you feel great while flattering your body shape.
 So, work with what you have.

 To help you identify your body shape classification, take out your measuring tape and determine your measurements.
 Here are the five primary types of body shapes, and see which category you belong to.

 For women who have smaller hips and a wider upper body (broad shoulders and bust), you’ll need a swimwear that will help draw more attention to your bottoms instead of the upper region.
 To do this, focus on wearing halter tops and high-waisted bottoms.
 You may also consider wearing bottoms with embellishments to create an illusion of wider hips.

 This is when you have curvy thighs and hips but a smaller top.
 The goal for this body shape is to find a swimwear that balances your proportions and provides enough coverage for your bottom half.
 You can do this by wearing skirted bottoms or a top with a plunging neckline to command attention on the upper region.